vedhavyas/cuckoo-filter/README.md

 # Cuckoo Filter

 Practically better than Bloom Filter.
+Cuckoo filters support adding and removing items dynamically while achieving even higher performance than Bloom filters.
+For applications that store many items and target moderately low false positive rates, cuckoo filters have lower space overhead than space-optimized Bloom filters.
+It is a compact variant of a cuckoo hashtable that stores only fingerprints—a bit string derived from the item using a hash function—for each item inserted, instead of key-value pairs.
+The filter is densely filled with fingerprints (e.g., 95% entries occupied), which confers high space efficiency.

 Paper can be found [here.](https://www.cs.cmu.edu/~dga/papers/cuckoo-conext2014.pdf)

 --
     import "github.com/vedhavyas/cuckoo-filter"